 Jacksmelt has a robust and fatty flavor.
 With an all-white flesh and plenty of bones, this is a great and cheap choice for a fish its size and will make an excellent meal.
 Some describe the flavor of the jacksmelt as being between that of a perch and a bonito, with meat firmer than a corvina.
 It has an oily quality to it but not as oily as a mackerel.

 Similar in appearance, jacksmelt, topsmelt, and California grunion are all members of the Neotropical silverside family.
 None are true smelt and not all are jacksmelts, as they are different species.

 Jacksmelt can be cooked whole or gutted, with its flesh used in other recipes.
-If you prefer to fry it, deep-fry the fish covered in a beer batter or dust the small fillets with seasoned flour and deep-fry them in peanut oil.
+If you prefer to fry it, deep-fry the fish covered in a beer batter, or dust the small fillets with seasoned flour and deep-fry it in peanut oil.
 Other options include grilling the fish whole, steaming it stuffed with lemon slices and garlic, steaming and topping it with a simple tomato sauce, or quickly searing it in butter and garlic to finish cooking in a very hot oven.
 Because it's small, be mindful of not overcooking it, or it will end up with a chewy texture.

 Where to Buy Jacksmelt